dfinity/portal/docs/developer-docs/setup/pulling-canister-dependencies.md

 ```

 :::caution
-The wasm module of a `pullable` canister must be hosted via an URL so that service consumers can download it when pulling the dependency.
+The wasm module of a `pullable` canister must be hosted via a URL so that service consumers can download it when pulling the dependency.

 GitHub Releases are a good, free option if the project is open source on GitHub.
 The GitHub URL schema is: